Mazen0013/learning-files/conditionals/readme.md

 output:

-    "the if statement is true"
+    the if statement is true

 the same example with nested if .. else statement would be: